MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 }
 ```
 22. Select **Save**.
-23. Select **New step**, add "initialize variable", and rename to "Initialize Processing Execution Result."
+23. Select **New step**, add "initialize variable", and rename to "Initialize Processing Execution Result".
-24. For **Name**, enter "ExecutionResult."
+24. For **Name**, enter "ExecutionResult".
 25. For **Type**, select **Boolean**.
 26. For **Value**, select **true**.
 27. Select **Save**.
-28. Select **New step**, add "scope", and rename to "Try."
+28. Select **New step**, add "scope", and rename to "Try".
 29. In the **Try** scope, select **Add an action**.
-30. Add "perform an unbound action" from the **Dataverse** connector and rename it "Acknowledge the Provider Message in IOM."
+30. Add "perform an unbound action" from the **Dataverse** connector and rename it "Acknowledge the Provider Message in IOM".
-31. For **Action Name**, enter "msdyn_CreateProviderMessageRequestExecution."
+31. For **Action Name**, enter "msdyn_CreateProviderMessageRequestExecution".
 32. For **PowerAutomateWorkflowId**, enter ``workflow()['tags']['xrmWorkflowId']`` as an expression.
 33. For **PowerAutomateRunId**, enter ``workflow()['run']?['name']`` as an expression.
 34. For **ProviderExternalRequestId**, enter ``guid()`` as an expression.
 35. Select **Save**.
 36. Select **Add an action**, and then add an "apply to each" control.
-37. For **Select an output from previous steps**, enter "Attachments."
+37. For **Select an output from previous steps**, enter "Attachments".
-38. Select **Add an action** within the **Apply to each** loop, add "run a child flow" from the **Flow** connector, and rename it "Transform Message with Power Query Online."
+38. Select **Add an action** within the **Apply to each** loop, add "run a child flow" from the **Flow** connector, and rename it "Transform Message with Power Query Online".
 39. For **Provider Id**, select the **ProviderId** variable.
 40. For **Source Object Name**, select the **SourceObjectName** variable.
 41. For **Destination Object Name**, select the **DestinationObjectName** variable.
 42. For **Payload**, enter ``decodeBase64(items('Apply_to_each')?['ContentBytes'])`` as an expression.
 43. Select **Save**.
-44. After the transformation step, select **Add an action**, add "run a child flow" from the Flow connector, and rename it "Create Order."
+44. After the transformation step, select **Add an action**, add "run a child flow" from the Flow connector, and rename it "Create Order".
-45. For **Child Flow**, enter "IOM Sales Order Creation."
+45. For **Child Flow**, enter "IOM Sales Order Creation".
 46. For **Payload**, enter ``string(json(outputs('Transform_Message_with_Power_Query_Online')?['Body']?['result'])?[0][0])`` as an expression.
 47. Select **Save**.
 48. Collapse the **Try** scope by selecting its title bar.
-49. Select **New step**, add "scope", and rename it "Catch."
+49. Select **New step**, add "scope", and rename it "Catch".
 50. In the **Catch** scope, select the ellipsis ("**...**"), and then select **Configure run after**.
 51. Select the **has failed** and **has timed out** checkboxes, and then select **Done**.
-52. In the **Catch** scope, select **Add an action**, add "set variable" and rename it "Set the execution result to failed."
+52. In the **Catch** scope, select **Add an action**, add "set variable" and rename it "Set the execution result to failed".
-53. For **Name**, enter "Executionresult."
+53. For **Name**, enter "Executionresult".
 54. For **Value**, select **False**.
 55. Select **Save**.
 56. Collapse the **Catch** scope by selecting its title bar.
-57. Select **New step**, add "scope", and rename it "Finally."
+57. Select **New step**, add "scope", and rename it "Finally".
 58. In the **Finally** scope, select the ellipsis ("**...**"), and then select **Configure run after**.
 59. Select the **is successful**, **has failed**, **is skipped**, and **has timed out** checkboxes, and then select **Done**.
-60. In the **Finally** scope, select **Add an action**, add "perform an unbound action" and rename it "Save Provider message request execution result."
+60. In the **Finally** scope, select **Add an action**, add "perform an unbound action" and rename it "Save Provider message request execution result".
-61. For **Action Name**, enter "msdyn_UpdateProviderMessageRequestStatus."
+61. For **Action Name**, enter "msdyn_UpdateProviderMessageRequestStatus".
 62. For **ProviderMessageRequestExecutionId**, enter ``outputs('Acknowledge_the_Provider_Message_in_IOM')?["body/ProviderMessageRequestExecutionId']``.
 63. Select **Save**.